As Trump returns, African exporters torn between hope and horror

 Trump will probably “ignore Africa”, according to Roodt, unless countries “get his attention for good or bad reasons”.

-A determining factor likely to influence trade relations is whether countries are seen as geopolitically aligned with the United States.
+A determining factor would likely be whether countries are seen as geopolitically aligned with the United States.

-This could be an issue for a number of African governments that have shown support towards Russia and China or criticised Israel.
+This could be an issue for African governments that have shown support towards Russia and China or criticised Israel.

 Having accused Israel of “genocide” in Gaza at the UN’s top court, South Africa in particular will have to “walk a tightrope,” Gopaldas said, “if the US becomes more explicit about being ‘with us or against us’.”